This post may contain affiliate links. Please read my disclaimer for more information.

 Two hundred ten degrees is way too hot for brewing and will heat your machine’s system.
 So, buy a PID-equipped machine or buy one with your machine.

-Buying an espresso machine that you cannot easily operate is a scary and an expensive bet.
-I have seen many users who couldn’t get a hold of their machine and never brewed their perfect shots ever.
+Buying an espresso machine that you cannot easily operate is a scary and expensive bet.
+I have seen many users who couldn’t get a hold of their machine and never brewed shots they were happy with.

 It’s not difficult to learn a new machine and develop better shots, but you need practice, patience, and knowledge.

 The next following machine is one-switch on/off devices.
 After stabilizing the temperature, you need to decide the extraction period.
-These machines also have a learning arc but are easier than high-end espresso machines.
+These machines also have a learning curve but are easier than a high-end espresso machine.

-Semi-automatic and manual espresso machines are the most difficult ones to master.
-If you love the beauty and elegance of manual espresso machines, it’s worth the money if you don’t mind the time it will take to master it.
+A semi-automatic or manual espresso machine will be the most difficult one to master.
+If you love the beauty and elegance of a manual espresso machine, it’s worth the money if you don’t mind the time it will take to master it.

 How durable is it?